-As the County Government embaks on the preparation and implementation of the F/Y 2025/26 Budget estimate and the medium term, the need for transparency, accountability, inclusive governance and shared prosperity is imperative.
-Finally, I call upon the County Departments and other stakeholders including private sector, partners, civil society organizations, and the residents of Vihiga, to actively support and participate in the government development agenda.
+As the County Government embaks on the roll out the 2025-CFSP and the medium term, the need for transparency, accountability, inclusive governance and shared prosperity is imperative.
+Finally, I call upon the -County Departments and other -stakeholders including -private sector, -partners, --civil society organizations, and the residents of Vihiga, to actively support and participate in the government development agenda.

-Together we can drive Vihiga County towards a more prosperous , inclusive growth and sustainable development.
+Together we can drive Vihiga towards a more prosperous and inclusive growth and sustainable